-b. any corporation or organization of which you are an officer or a partner or are, directly or indirectly, the beneficial owner of 5 percent or more of any class of equity securities, or by whom you are employed on a commission or other basis by which you would be in a position, directly or indirectly, to benefit financially from a transaction between USA Curling and such corporation or organization; or c. any trust or other estate in which you have a substantial beneficial interest or as to which you serve as a trustee or in a similar capacity.
+- 1. any immediate family member or member of your household; - any corporation or organization of which you are an officer or a partner or are, directly or indirectly, the beneficial owner of 5 percent or more of any class of equity securities, or by whom you are employed on a commission or other basis by which you would be in a position, directly or indirectly, to benefit financially from a transaction between USA Curling and such corporation or organization; or - 3. any trust or other estate in which you have a substantial beneficial interest or as to which you serve as a trustee or in a similar capacity.